 But just as important, not having a toilet means not having to dump a toilet full of black water.
 Without a toilet, you won’t have to constantly search for a dump station or try to secretly lug your black water tank into a McDonalds/Walmart.

-When A Campervan Toilet Makes Sense
+When a Campervan Toilet Makes Sense

 Of course, there is no one-size-fits-all when it comes to bathroom solutions.